bauripalash/fossurl/README.md

 * It doesn't require any hosting server
 * You can use it just by forking the repo and running a script

+### Where is my data stored?

+The connection between your shorten URL and the long one is stored by jsonconnect.com, and will be available as long as the server is alive.

+The server is set to [keep the data for 99999 days](https://github.com/jsonconnect/jsonconnect/issues/2#issuecomment-825011113), which is somewhere over 200 years 😎!

 ## 👻 Wanna Help Improve It?
 #### Steps: